wumphlett/COMP-2210/A5-Depth-First-Search/README.md

 # A5-Depth-First-Search
 Creates a boggle based word search game with appropriate search methods
 HumphlettWordSearch uses a TreeSet lexicon structure, HumphlettWordSearchTrie uses a TrieTree lexicon structure
-*Full project details can be read in boggle.pdf*
+*full project details can be read in boggle.pdf*